Web Links

 Our readers rate this website very highly, for it aims to include every football card that has ever been issued, from the very earliest tobacco card of the 1880s right up to the most recent images of the 2022 World Cup, and in addition cover items of all sorts, silks, stickers, advertising cards etc.

-There are also checklists of many sets and, as a real bonus, details of all the sets of general interest where just one card within it shows a footballer!
+There are also checklists of many sets and, as a real bonus, it includes all known sets of general interest where just one card within it shows a footballer!
 An amazing site.

 ⇔ The Cigarette Packet Collectors Club of Great Britain at http://cigarettepacket.com/ is very close to us in many ways, not just because the cards we collect started out in a packet of some kind, and seeing those definitely adds knowledge and interest, but because it was founded in the late 1970s by one of our members, Nat Chait, who not only ran Nathan`s Pipe Shop, 60 Hill Rise, in Richmond, but also started The Bees, a Middlesex Branch of the Cartophilic Society in the 1980s.